Gaylen is a lover of video games, poetry, food, sharing opinions, and her mini dachshund, Alva.

 The next installment in the series is one of two (as of now) titles to not feature Tomb Raider in the name.
-Instead, it featured Lara's name as the bulk of the mantle and beginning of the sub-series.
+Instead, it featured Lara's name as the bulk of the mantle.
 Lara Croft and the Guardian of Light was also the first in the series to not be released on PlayStation 2.
 Unlike the previous games, it focuses on co-op game play.
-There is a single-player campaign mode available, as well, but was not the focus of the development.
+There is a single-player campaign mode available as well, but it was not the focus of the development.
 It features a fixed-point camera similar to the franchise's handheld games including Core Design's 2002 Tomb Raider: Prophecy.
 A subsequent sequel to this was released in 2014 under the title Lara Croft and the Temple of Osiris and both have been well received by critics as well as fans alike for the fresh take on the series.

-This brings us up to speed to address the 2013 reboot which even includes the original title of the series, Tomb Raider and the 2014 Definitive Edition for the current generation consoles (even Linux!).
-Originally, the game had been slated for a Winter 2012 release date but was pushed back to March 2013 and received with a positively anticipated hype.
+This brings us up to speed to address the 2013 reboot which even includes the original title of the series, Tomb Raider, and the 2014 Definitive Edition for current generation consoles (even Linux).
+Originally, the game had been slated for a Winter 2012 release date but was pushed back to March 2013.

 PlayStation 4 Trailer